conan-io/docs/reference/conanfile/tools/scm/git.rst

     def commit_in_remote(self, commit, remote="origin")

-Checks that the given commit exists in the remote, with ``branch -r --contains <commit>`` and checking an occurence of a branch in that remote exists.
+Checks that the given commit exists in the remote, with ``branch -r --contains <commit>`` and checking an occurrence of a branch in that remote exists.

 is_dirty()